|

 progress with its Msanzi initiative by offering formal banking services to a

 large sector of the population that had never enjoyed this privilege before.
+Unfortunately, the Zimele initiative, launched by twelve of the industry's

 top life insurance companies, has not been as successful.
 While the idea of the